 This type of visibility allows processes to be fully automated, which will remove the element of human error.
 Warehouses and distribution centers that implement RFID systems into their processes take their inventory visibility and availability from 2 percent to 20 percent, according to Cybra.com.

 The main pain point of using barcodes is that you must see it in order to scan it.
 This results in a fair amount of wasted time walking to the product, locating the barcode, and scanning with the equipment.

 RFID eliminates this by using radio frequencies to help ‘ping’ the location of the product.
 These tags significantly reduce the time needed to locate, and track products.

 Furthermore, the reduction in time spent locating goods helps to reduce costs associated with labor and can improve the overall facility productivity.

 One of the greatest benefits of increased visibility is using the data generated with the help of RFID to cut costs.
 One example is real-time tracking that shows the most accurate inventory levels.

-With RFID, companies can see exactly how much of their products they have on hand.
+With this tech, companies can see exactly how much of their products they have on hand.
 This type of real-time tracking gives them a better timeline of when to reorder to bolster inventory.

 It also helps them find the optimal inventory level so there is no excess product sitting on the shelves, wasting money for storage.
 While adjusting inventory levels may not seem like a profit driver, keeping proper inventory levels can help a company save between 20-30 percent on its warehousing and storage costs.